Ian Happ Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have a 4.62 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.59).

-- Diamondbacks pitchers combine to allow 172 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Diamondbacks pitchers combine to give up 172 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- In his last appearance on Sunday, the right-hander threw 5 1/3 innings against the Baltimore Orioles, allowing five earned runs while surrendering eight hits.
+- In his most recent time out on Monday against the Colorado Rockies, the right-hander tossed seven innings, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.